-Is there a fee paid to participate in Co-op?
+Is there a fee to join UH CO-OP?

-There is a processing fee charged for each semester a student receives education/training as a Co-op intern.
-The fee is posted directly to the student PeopleSoft account.
-Some employers reimburse the student for the processing fee; it is up to the student to discuss with the employer regarding Co-op fee reimbursement.
-If the employer agrees to reimburse the student, the student should provide the employer with documentation that the fee has been paid through PeopleSoft and request the employer issue the reimbursement separate from the student paycheck to ensure the student receives the full reimbursement with no taxes removed.
+Yes, there is a $215 program fee charged each semester a student receives education/training as a UH CO-OP intern and the fee is posted directly to the student’s PeopleSoft account.
+Some employers reimburse the student for the fee and it is up to the student to discuss with the employer regarding CO-OP fee reimbursement.
+If the employer agrees to reimburse the student, the student should contact the CO-OP office about the fee reimbursement procedure once they have paid the fee in PeopleSoft.

-What are the advantages of being a Co-op Intern?
+What are the advantages of being a UH CO-OP Intern?

 - Provides months of meaningful experience, making the student more valuable to an employer upon graduation.
-Many companies cut recruiting and training costs by hiring former Co-op interns.
+Many companies reduce recruiting and training costs by hiring former CO-OP interns.

 - Enables a student to earn money to help finance his/her college education.

-- Makes academic work more meaningful through practical application of classroom principles.
-Many employers have lab facilities and equipment that are not available on most campuses, at least not to the degree provided by companies.
+- Makes academic work more meaningful through practical application of classroom principles and many employers have lab facilities and equipment that are not available on most campuses.

 - Creates the proper environment to explore career choices and be professionally exposed to diverse opportunities within a specific field of study before graduation.